My child only wants to climb! What do I do?I have been asked this question…

 "Children make a great effort to conquer the environment.
 They do as much as they can as soon as they can.
 They apply a maximum effort."

 A schema is a “pattern of play.”
-A schema is a repetitive behaviour.
-By repeating some actions, your child explores some characteristics of his environment.
-In the case of the trajectory schema, he explores lines and direction.
+It is a repetitive behaviour.
+By repeating some actions, your child explores some of his environment's characteristics.
+In a case of the trajectory schema, he explores lines and direction.

 Throwing, jumping, and running are typical of that schema.
 Posting objects is also characteristic of that schema.
 Children in that schema have an interest in how they create movement with their bodies.

 So, your child is not naughty when he throws from his highchair.
-But it’s normal that you don’t want him to throw at others or to break objects or waste food.
+But it’s normal if you don’t want him to throw at others or to break objects or waste food.

-You can set up some boundaries and teach your child other ways to nurture that vital need.
+You can set up some boundaries and teach your child other ways to nurture their vital need.

 For the highchair scenario, here is what I would do:

 While showing and collecting the food on the floor, I would say, “I see that you are throwing the food on the floor, you are having fun.”
 Showing the food still on the plate, I would say, “the food is for eating, do you still want to eat?”.
 Invite your child to eat some more.
 If he still wants to eat and starts to eat more, I would reinforce the “appropriate” action by saying, “We eat the food and we keep it on the table.”
 As soon as he starts to throw again, I would give an alternative saying, “I see that you still want to throw, shall we leave the highchair and throw some balls around in the garden?”.

 The key is to be prepared.
 You must have some alternatives for your child.

 You must be OK with ending the meal.
 The need to throw might be so strong that your child will eat less of his meals (and maybe drink more milk or eat more snacks for a few days).